What Is It?

 Digital Content Strategist

-Below is a video walkthrough of the template we’ll be building of the dashboard.
+You can also check out this video walkthrough of the template you’ll be building of the dashboard.
 It’s a bit busier than I would normally design, but I wanted to be able to demonstrate as many hot data visualization techniques as possible.
+However, you’ll receive this template in the course downloads and can modify however you want to meet your needs.

-This seminar will be broken into three days.
+The original seminar was broken into three days, so we set the course up to follow the same format.
 By the end of the third day you will have the skills necessary to take data from a Google Analytics account and build out a reporting dashboard that will update with a new month’s worth of data (or week or day) with minimal-to-no manual effort on your part.
-Imagine clicking a couple buttons and having all of your dashboard’s charts, tables, and graphs update automatically.
+Imagine clicking a couple buttons and having all of your dashboard’s charts, tables, and graphs update automatically each month.

 And I will teach you how to make your visualizations beautiful without being garish or distractingly busy.
-Although you aren’t going master all of the techniques I’ll demonstrate in a few days, you will have copious resources that you can refer back to at any time when you need to create visualizations on your own.
+I also provide you with copious resources that you can refer back to at any time when you need to create visualizations on your own, which you can find throughout the workbook and in a Bitly bundle.
+(I’m not a fan of leaving stones unturned when it comes to training.)

 Here’s a breakdown what you will learn day by day: